 There is little worse than leaving for work in the morning, going into the hallway to wait for the elevator and getting hit with the smell of old gross garbage.

-Why do the hallways smell of garbage?
+Why do chute rooms and hallways smell of garbage?

 This is a common occurrence in many multi-residential buildings due to how air circulates.
 The phenomenon is called the stack effect and below we will outline how it works.

 The stack effect is caused by two laws of physics: The Bernoulli Principle, and the Second Law of Thermodynamics.

 The Bernoulli Principle states that a fluid moving faster has less pressure than a similar fluid moving slower.